Infineon/deepcraft-studio-accelerators/GesturesDetectionCapsense/README.md

 `Tools`	- Folder containing a python script used for downsampling data.

 ## Sensor & Data

+This project uses data collected with a CAPSENSE-based custom board which consists of 5 slider segments connected to a PSOC4 board.
-The Capsense sensor is designed using multiple capacitive electrodes arranged to detect directional gestures such as up, down, left and right.
+The CAPSENSE sensor is designed using multiple capacitive electrodes arranged to detect directional gestures such as up-swipe, down-swipe, left-swipe and right-swipe.
 Each electrode senses changes in self-capacitance when a finger approaches or touches the overlay surface.
 The overlay, typically made of plastic or glass, acts as a dielectric layer and influences the sensor’s sensitivity based on its thickness and material properties.
 The capacitance is modeled using the parallel plate capacitor equation:

 C = ( epsilon_0 * epsilon_r * A) / D